 Make a run for the border

 First, getting there.
-Drivers from Ontario who are making a road trip east for an island getaway in Montréal this summer should note that once you cross the Quebec border, highway 401 becomes highway 20, so just keep going straight.
+Drivers from Ontario who are making a road trip east for an island getaway in Montréal should note that once you cross the Quebec border, highway 401 becomes highway 20, so just keep going straight.
 In about 20 minutes, the highway will transition into a large residential boulevard with stop lights as you pass over Île Perrot and onto the Island of Montréal.
 You might expect some construction (the result of a years-long road improvement project), but for the most part east/west work on the 20 has been completed, so again just keep going straight, following the signs that say “Centre-ville” (downtown).

 The home stretch: getting off the highway